-- How sensitive are I/O intensive applications to the amount of CPU allocated to Dom0?
-Does allocation of a higher CPU share to Dom0 mean a better performance for I/O intensive applications? - How significant is the impact of scheduler parameters on application performance, e.g., context switch allowance C in BVT and period Pi in SEDF?
+• How sensitive are I/O intensive applications to the amount of CPU allocated to $Dom_0$ ?
+Does allocation of a higher CPU share to $Dom_0$ mean a better performance for I/O intensive applications?

+• How significant is the impact of scheduler parameters on application performance, e.g., context switch allowance C in BVT and period Pi in SEDF?

-Figure 2(a) shows web server throughput for BVT with context allowance C set to 1 ms, 5 ms, and 50 ms. The X-axis presents the results of experiments for 5 different configurations where the CPU weights allocated to $Dom_0$ relative to $Dom_1$ are 0.25, 0.5, 1, 2, and 4.
+Figure 1(a) shows web server throughput for BVT with context allowance C set to 1 ms, 5 ms, and 50 ms. The X-axis presents the results of experiments for 5 different configurations where the CPU weights allocated to $Dom_0$ relative to $Dom_1$ are 0.25, 0.5, 1, 2, and 4.

 We first note that the web server throughput is quite sensitive to $Dom_0$ weight for all three schedulers.
 Second, BVT with larger values for C supports higher web server throughput.
-The difference in performance is significant: when $Dom_0$ and $Dom_1$ have equal weights (Conf\1) web server throughput with context allowance C =50 ms is 85% higher than for C = 1 ms. With a larger context allowance, the currently running domain executes longer before it is preempted by another runnable domain.
+The difference in performance is significant: when $Dom_0$ and $Dom_1$ have equal weights (Conf\1) web server throughput with context allowance C = 1 ms is 85% lower than for C = 50 ms. Why?
+With a larger context allowance, the currently running domain is allowed to execute longer before it is preempted by another runnable domain.
 When $Dom_0$ is assigned a higher weight, it gets a higher priority when it unblocks.
 Intuitively, it leads to a situation where $Dom_0$ preempts the running guest domain on each incoming interrupt and ends up processing fewer I/O events per execution period at a higher cost (due to context switch overhead).
-Increasing C alleviates this problem because it lets the guest VM execute slightly longer before being preempted by $Dom_0$ , and as a result, $Dom_0$ can more efficiently process multiple I/O events accumulated over time.
+Increasing C alleviates this problem because it lets the guest VM execute for slightly longer before being preempted by $Dom_0$ , and as a result, $Dom_0$ can more efficiently process multiple I/O events accumulated over time.

-Figures 2(b) and 2(c) show web server throughput for SEDF in WC and NWC-mode respectively with different granularity for periods $P_i$ of 10 ms, 100 ms, and 1000 ms. SEDF with a smaller time period makes a fair share allocation at smaller time granularity, while with a larger time period the algorithm may result in "burstier" CPU allocation.
-When $Dom_0$ and $Dom_1$ have equal weights (Conf\1) SEDF scheduler in WC-mode with 10 ms period supports almost 40% higher web server throughput compared to 1000 ms period (50% throughput improvement in the NWC-mode).
+Figures 1(b) and 1(c) show web server throughput for SEDF in WC and NWC-mode respectively with different granularity for periods $P_i$ of 10 ms, 100 ms, and 1000 ms. SEDF with a smaller time period makes a fair share allocation at smaller time granularity, while with a larger time period the algorithm may result in "burstier" CPU allocation.
+When $Dom_0$ and $Dom_1$ have equal weights (Conf\1) SEDF scheduler in WCmode with 10 ms period supports almost 40% higher web server throughput compared to 1000 ms period (50% throughput improvement in the NWC-mode).

-To obtain additional system performance metrics and to gain some insight into the schedulers' behavior we analyzed monitoring results from XenMon [15] that reports resource usage of different domains and some scheduling information such as how often a domain has been scheduled, its average waiting time for CPU allocation (i.e., being in the run queue), etc.
+To get additional system performance metrics and to gain some insight into the schedulers' behavior we analyzed monitoring results from XenMon tool [10] that reports resource usage of different domains and some scheduling information such as how often a domain has been scheduled, its average waiting time for CPU allocation (i.e., being in the run queue), etc.

-Figures 3 and 4 show CPU usage by $Dom_0$ and $Dom_1$ for web server experiments reported in Figure 2.
+Figures 2 and 3 show CPU usage by $Dom_0$ and $Dom_1$ for web server experiments performed with BVT and SEDF under different scheduler's parameters.

 First, we see that $Dom_0$ (which performs I/O processing on behalf of the guest domains) consumes a significant share of CPU.
-Second, while the $Dom_0$ weight varies across a significant range (from 0.5 to 4 relative to $Dom_1$ weight) the CPU usage by $Dom_0$ varies in a rather limited range between 33% to 45% for BVT and SEDF in WC-mode.
-Third, the limited variation in CPU usage might lead to a drastic difference in application performance.
+Second, while the $Dom_0$ weight is varied in a significant range (from 0.5 to 4 relative to $Dom_1$ weight) the CPU usage by $Dom_0$ varies in a rather limited range between 33% to 45% for BVT and SEDF in wc-mode.
+Third, that the limited variation in CPU usage might lead to a drastic difference in application performance.

 Since we observe the most significant difference in web server performance under BVT and SEDF schedulers with different parameters for the configuration where $Dom_0$ and $Dom_1$ have equal weights (Conf\1), we first analyze and compare resource usage by $Dom_0$ and $Dom_1$ in this configuration.
 The results are shown in Table 1 below.